-On December 16, 2013, we announced the implementation of a share repurchase program of up to \$20.0 million worth of our outstanding ADSs each representing two of ordinary shares on the open market at prevailing market prices or in privately negotiated transactions through December 15, 2014.
+On December 16, 2013, we announced the implementation of a share repurchase program of up to \$20.0 million worth of our outstanding ADSs, each representing two ordinary shares, on the open market at prevailing market prices or in privately negotiated transactions through December 15, 2014.
 On December 16, 2014, we extended this share repurchase program for an additional 12-month period from December 16, 2014 to December 15, 2015 with all terms and conditions of the share repurchase program remaining unchanged.
 As of August 31, 2015, we had completed the \$20.0 million share repurchase program.

-On June 8, 2016, we announced the implementation of a share repurchase program of up to \$10.0 million worth of our outstanding ADSs each representing two of ordinary shares on the open market at prevailing market prices or in privately negotiated transactions from June 15, 2016 through June 14, 2017.
+On June 8, 2016, we announced the implementation of a share repurchase program of up to \$10.0 million worth of our outstanding ADSs, each representing two of ordinary shares, on the open market at prevailing market prices or in privately negotiated transactions from June 15, 2016 through June 14, 2017.
+Our board of directors subsequently extended the existing share repurchase program for an additional twelve month period, to June 14, 2018.
 See "Item 16E.
 Purchases of Equity Securities by the Issuer and Affiliated Purchasers."